| In the last quarter of 1997, I taught object-oriented

 can intimidate a team right out of object-oriented analysis and

+design.
 The same thought process holds true for determining which constructs

 are employed within a given modeling technique.
 For example: is